 Kathleen Yates (staff scientist) studied microbiology and immunology at McGill University in Montreal, Canada, where she researched the interactions of innate cellular pathways with HIV.
 In addition to managing the Haining lab, she studies mechanisms of T cell dysfunction in chronic viral infections.
 She's been working with Nick since he started his own lab and still can't believe how much caffeine he drinks.

-Margaret Zimmer (lab technician) studied the mechanisms of actin cytoskeleton regulation under the guidance of Kenneth Campellone at the University of Connecticut, where she also played Division I Women's Ice Hockey.
-Since joining the Haining lab, she works closely with Rob and Hans studying tumor resistance to immunotherapies.
-Outside the lab, you can find Margaret on the ice playing for the Boston Blades or binge-watching the next big thing on Netflix.
+Margaret Zimmer (lab technician) studied the mechanisms of actin cytoskeleton regulation under the guidance of Kenneth Campellone at the University of Connecticut, where she also played Division I Women’s Ice Hockey.
+Since joining the Haining lab in 2016, she works closely with Dr. Rob and Hans on Team TIDE studying tumor resistance to immunotherapies.
+Outside the lab, you can find Margaret coping with her retirement from hockey by playing for Beantown Rugby or scouring the web for dogs to adopt.

 Nick Haining (principal investigator) trained as a pediatric oncologist at the Dana Farber Cancer Institute and Children's Hospital Boston before doing a post-doc in Lee Nadler's laboratory at Dana Farber Cancer Institute.
 He started his own lab at DFCI in 2008, and still sees patients in the Jimmy Fund Clinic and at Children's Hospital.
 He also does weddings and bar mitzvahs.